frdel/agent-zero/README.md

 ## Live Documentation

-The live documentation is published via GitHub Pages and can be found at: [Link to your GitHub Pages site]  (e.g., `https://<your_username>.github.io/agent-zero-docs/`).
+The live documentation is published via GitHub Pages and can be found at: [https://3clyp50.github.io/agent-zero/].

 ## Contributing